chef-bear/Recipe-Data-Set-Predictive-Model/README.md

 |        40 | ['60-minutes-or-less', 'time-to-make', 'course', 'main-ingredient', 'preparation', 'for-large-groups', 'desserts', 'lunch', 'snacks', 'cookies-and-brownies', 'chocolate', 'bar-cookies', 'brownies', 'number-of-servings'] | [138.4, 10.0, 50.0, 3.0, 3.0, 19.0, 6.0] |        10 | ['bittersweet chocolate', 'unsalted butter', 'eggs', 'granulated sugar', 'unsweetened cocoa powder', 'vanilla extract', 'brewed espresso', 'kosher salt', 'all-purpose flour'] |        4 |            4 |      138.4 |         3 |          10 |               0.0216763 |

 ### Univariate Analysis
 The following graph shows the distribution of the amount of protein content among all recipes with 0 - 200 grams.
 The graph is skewed left as many recipes, such as desserts, have little to no protein.
 Making the median amount of protein being 18 grams.
+Understanding the distribution of protein gives valuable insight into trends.

 <iframe
  src="assets/protein_distribution(1).html"